kalexandriabond/loki_1/mr_config.md

 Ask Scott to configure respiration and pulse oximetry hardware.

+Will need to order EKG and respiration equipment.

 ___

 At the end of the session, ask Scott if everything needs to be shut down.